 Sunday – Optional activities/excursions or free day (on-call)

-> Compensation for programs with <16 students participating, directors will earn -$200 LESS. .
+> SMALL GROUP COMPENSATION: <16 students participating, Directors will earn -$200 LESS per two-weeks.

 |Program Country||Regular Group Compensation